mapbox/pxm-manifest-specification/pxm-manifest-spec.md

 ### 3.1.  sources

 The `sources` object MUST be a list of source images to be rendered.
-Each element must be an S3 URI to a valid raster dataset, one of the following:
+Each element must be an unique S3 URI to a valid raster dataset, one of the following:

 - GeoTiff (with a .tif extension)
 - JPEG2000 image (.jp2)